-Home > Breakfast > Small Pumpkin Spice Streusel Coffee Cake
+Home > All Recipes > Breakfast > Small Pumpkin Spice Streusel Coffee Cake

 Small Pumpkin Spice Streusel Coffee Cake

 Your fall breakfast just got a little sweeter with this small pumpkin spice streusel coffee cake!
-Layers of tender and moist spiced pumpkin cake, cinnamon sugar swirled center, and pecan studded streusel make this coffee cake the ideal small batch breakfast treat!
+Layers of moist and tender cake, swirled with cinnamon sugar, and finished with a buttery pecan streusel.
+Ready in under an hour, it’s a simple breakfast you’ll want on repeat.

 • Grease the pan well – Make sure to get into all the corners so the cake slices release easily.